Pokémon Channel: Plot

 A group of Magnemite delivers a television to the player's house.
 Upon turning the television on, Professor Oak appears to request the player's help: he is creating a new television network for Trainers and their Pokémon to enjoy together, and he wants the player to serve as a beta tester.
 He has them watch an episode of an anime called Pichu Brothers in Party Panic! and then introduces the game's basic features before leaving them alone.
 The player then hears Pokémon cries from outside, which turns out to belong to the mouse-like Pikachu, the reptilian Treecko and the avian Torchic.
 While the others run off, Pikachu stays and the player adopts it.
 Oak allows Pikachu to be a second beta tester.

-After the player completing a few tasks, Oak remarks that Pikachu has behaved remarkably well.
+After the player completes a few tasks, Oak remarks that Pikachu has behaved remarkably well.
 Overexcited, Pikachu inadvertently uses its Thunderbolt attack on the television.
 Undaunted, Oak gives the player a replacement television the next morning while remarking their viewership has brought life to the network and helped spawn new shows.
 The player then finds a bus stop and visits Viridian Forest, a location that first appeared in Pokémon Red and Blue.
 Over the next two days, Pikachu invites its friends back to the player's house, and later visits the snowy Mt.
 Snowfall and the tropical Cobalt Coast with the player.

 On the morning of the fifth day, a disc containing the unaired fifth episode of Pichu Brothers was dropped and lost by the delivery Magnemite on their way to the show's broadcasting studio.
 After obtaining a lamp from a friendly Duskull in the front lawn, the player takes a bus back to Mt.
 Snowfall, where the disc was presumed lost.
 Eastward are the Ruins of Truth, where the stubborn Ghost-type Pokémon Gengar blocks the player's path until the lamp scares it away.
 Inside the Ruins, Pikachu gets stuck inside a statue of the bat-like Pokémon Golbat.
 The player hands it back to Magnemite, who is waiting sheepishly outside, and heads home to watch the last episode, along with a video called Meowth's Party.

 Oak informs the player that every program produced for his network has been aired, thanking the player and Pikachu for their time, and announces the impending arrival of a gift for them.
 The gift, which arrives the following morning, is a "Star Projector", a device for viewing images flashed across the sky.
 That night, Professor Oak notices that a Pokémon has arrived at the player's house—the rare and legendary Jirachi—which leaves him in shock.
 The player, Pikachu, and Jirachi then visit Camp Starlight, the locale for which the Projector is intended.
 Using it, they project the entire series of Pichu Brothers and Meowth's Party onto the sky for the universe to see.